Cooking chicken wings from frozen is an easy way to get dinner ready without the hassle and time of defrosting them.

-Cooking them from frozen in the Instant Pot like we do here is a great option when you forget to pull out something for dinner.
+Cooking them from frozen in the Instant Pot is a great option when you forget to pull out something for dinner.
 But sometimes you want a nice crispy chicken wing.
 That’s when you need this recipe.

 Either way you cook them is a great way to get dinner on the table anytime you forget to thaw protein ahead of time.
 In fact, you’ll probably want to grab our resource for how to cook frozen chicken and fish from frozen while you’re here.

 Chicken wings consist of three parts – the drumette, flat, and tip.
 The tip is usually used for stocks, soups, and sauces so when you cut this part off you can save it to make your own stock or discard it.
 We’ll use the drumette and flat to make our chicken wings from frozen.
 For more detailed instructions with step by step photos on how to cut chicken wings check out this resource.

 First, set the oven temperature to 425°F. There’s no need to wait for it to preheat.
 As the oven warms, it helps thaw the chicken.
 Lay frozen chicken wings side by side on a sheet pan lined with foil or parchment paper.
 The chicken wings get cooked without any sauces or breading.
 Once they’re baked you can toss them in your favorite sauce before serving.

 Before putting them in the oven, brush each chicken wing with a little bit of oil and sprinkle with salt.
 If the chicken skin is still rubbery after cooking, broil for few minutes just to crisp the skin.